Curtin University vs Edith Cowan University - Which is Best for You? (2026)

 ECU is strongly practice-oriented in many of its flagship areas.
 It is particularly well known for professional degrees where practical training, placement, or performance development is central to the course experience.
 This includes fields like teaching, nursing and midwifery, paramedicine and other health programs, cybersecurity, and the performing arts through WAAPA.

 Curtin operates a large research ecosystem with strengths that align with applied science, technology, health, sustainability, and WA’s major industries.
 The Curtin research landscape includes major capability in radio astronomy and associated infrastructure partnerships, including links to facilities like the Pawsey Supercomputing Centre and radio astronomy research groups.
-This scale can translate into more visible pathways into honours research, industry-linked research projects, and postgraduate research opportunities in a wide range of fields.

-ECU’s research profile is more concentrated into specific areas of strength.
 It is particularly visible in health and wellness research (including sport and exercise science), security and cybersecurity, education-related research, and creative industries linked to WAAPA and associated disciplines.

 Even though both are Perth-based, day-to-day student life can feel very different.